AllanGamal/100-days-of-code/README.md

    ---

-## 7. Project tip calculator continues
+## 7. Project tip calculator completed
 <img src="img/tip-calculator/tip-calculator-full-size.JPG" alt="" height="400px"> <img src="img/tip-calculator/tip-calcuator-responsive.JPG" alt="" height="400px">

 ### Day 7: June 16, 2020

 **Today's Progress and Thoughts**:
 Just finished my first (small) javascript project.
 A tip calculator!
 Fairly easy code.
 Just a couple formulas needed.
-It is responsive but do have som alignments "problems" that I do now care about to fix, since one of my mission is to get so musch javascript experience as possible.
+It is responsive but do have som alignments "problems" that I do not care about to fix, since one of my mission is to get so musch javascript experience as possible.
 **Link to Work**

 - [Code](https://github.com/AllanGamal/tip-calculator) to tip calculator on GitHub